I have decided to make this page because of all the questions asked by people who are new to UK Airshows

 MAJOR SEAFRONT AIRSHOWS:

 Southend-on-Sea in Essex is one of Europe's largest free airshows with more than half a million people lining the town's seven-mile shore over the two day spectacular.
 This two-day event which usually takes place on a Sunday & Bank Holiday Monday includes a good mixture in the flying display including modern RAF & RN participation along with display teams, aerobatic aircraft, and historic aircraft.
 There is also plenty of entertainment taking place on the ground with various displays and demonstrations.
 Most of the aircraft that display at Southend operate out of London Southend Airport at Rochford and the airport has Open Days during the Southend Airshow so that people can see the aircraft at close quarters.
 These Open Days attract many thousands of people to the airport and its resident Vulcan (XL426) can usually be seen on both days doing a taxi-run.
 In 2013, Southend Borough Council announced its intention to cancel the event citing budget cuts and lack of sponsorship.
 In response to this announcement Thomas Curtis and John Delaney formed a campaign to ‘save the airshow’ and called it the Southend Airshow and Military Festival.
-The show will take place in September rather than on the usual May Bank Holiday weekend.
+The show will not take place in 2015 and details can be found here.

 The Eastbourne International Airshow, also called Airbourne, is now one of the the world’s biggest free seafront airshows which attracts nearly a million people over the four days from Thursday to Sunday in August.